 As a non-profit organization, the Halifax Cycling Coalition is governed by a volunteer Board of Directors.
-The HCC Board of Directors is voted in at our annual general meeting, which takes place in June each year.
+The HCC Board of Directors is elected by our members at our annual general meeting.
 Board members have two-year terms and they oversee the operation of the HCC.

-Sarah Manchon has been a member of the board of directors of the Halifax Cycling Coalition for 2 years, and Chair of the board for one of these.
+Sarah Manchon has been a member of the board of directors of the Halifax Cycling Coalition for 3 years, and Chair of the board for 2 of these.
 Sarah works at the Halifax North Public Library and has a particular interest in the opportunities that cycling offers for those who face barriers of accessibility and affordability.
-This past year Sarah has led the HCC through a period of transition and strategic planning and seeks to continue this work to renew the processes of the organization to further the goals of safe and accessible cycling for all.